Product

 Bios can be found on social media, personal websites, and even company directories.

-Typically, bios provide a summary of a freelancer's accomplishments and an overview of their career history.
+Typically, a freelancer bio provides a summary of the accomplishments, previous clients, exciting projects, and an overview of their career history.
 Freelancers often also include a description of their professional goals.

-Your bio is often the first thing that employers and clients see.
+Your bio is often the first thing your target audience sees when they speak to you.

 They might visit your social media profile or your website and read more about who you are as a professional and a person.